expert-amateur/RBE_550_Transmission/README.md

 # RBE_550_Transmission
-Implementation of the Transmission assignment from the RBE 550 course at WPI using Webots R2023a Please only use WeBots R2023a: https://github.com/cyberbotics/webots/releases/download/R2023a/webots-R2023a_setup.exe
+Implementation of the Transmission assignment from the RBE 550 course at WPI using Webots R2023a

+Algorithm used: RRT (Rapidly exploring Random Tree)

+Please only use WeBots R2023a: https://github.com/cyberbotics/webots/releases/download/R2023a/webots-R2023a_setup.exe

 Final Result: